apache/nuttx/configs/sama5d4-ek/README.txt

        - It boots into a graphic, window manage environment instead of the serial console command line.
-       - The console command line is still available within NxConsole windows.
+       - The console command line is still available within NxTerm windows.
        - Obviously, the nx and touchscreen built in applications cannot be supported.